AlexisDeReyes/workmanagerAPI/README.md

 Install Postman and use provided test collection

 ### Debug in VS Code
-Launch.json will have the necessary steps to start the API given you have the extension [Typescript Debugger](https://marketplace.visualstudio.com/items?itemName=kakumei.ts-debug) installed
+Launch.json will have the necessary steps to start the API given you have the extension [Typescript Debugger](https://marketplace.visualstudio.com/items?itemName=kakumei.ts-debug) installed.